explosion/spaCy/website/docs/api/entityrecognizer.md

 ## Assigned Attributes {#assigned-attributes}

 Predictions will be saved to `Doc.ents` as a tuple.
-Each label will also be reflected to each underlying token.
+Each label will also be reflected to each underlying token, where it is saved in the `Token.ent_type` and `Token.ent_iob` fields.
+Note that by definition each token can only have one label.

 When setting `Doc.ents` to create training data, all the spans must be valid and non-overlapping, or an error will be thrown.